kanboard/documentation/source/user_guide/ical.rst

 =======================

 Kanboard supports iCal feeds for projects and users.
-This feature allows you to import Kanboard tasks in almost any calendar program (by example Microsoft Outlook, Apple Calendar, Mozilla Thunderbird and Google Calendar).
+This feature allows you to import Kanboard tasks in almost any calendar program (Microsoft Outlook, Apple Calendar, Mozilla Thunderbird and Google Calendar).

 Calendar subscriptions are **read-only** access, you cannot create tasks